 Brennivin is literally the most important part of eating hakarl as it is aid that it kills any unwanted bacteria from it.
 Always a bit worrying when you are suggested to drink a glass of firewater after consuming a dish.
 Brennivin is interesting itself as even during prohibition in Iceland, the drink was not banned due to its connection with hakarl.

 How does hakarl taste?

 Where can I eat hakarl?

-There are two options in Reykjavik that I found, the free or the paid version (in Reykjavik anyone).
+There are two options in Reykjavik that I found, the free or the paid version.
 Firstly Reykjavik Flea Market has hakarl as a free taster, among other things.
 This makes a great budget meal, as Iceland is very expensive.
 Chase it with a can of Okra the most unhealthy soft drink in Iceland, but also one of the cheapest

 Secondly, there’s Icelandic Street Food and Craft Beer (they also have a comedy club).